• Skip to primary navigation

 This oyster stew recipe is rustic and comforting with loads of plump, juicy oysters simmered in a soup made with a creamy, buttery roux base and the perfect blend of seasonings.

 Oyster stew is made in various parts of the country where oysters are readily available.
-You'll find variations in the New England area, but also down south, particularly in Louisiana, where it is traditionally served as a light Sunday supper during chilly winters, or as holiday favorite as a Christmas Eve tradition.
+You'll find variations in the New England area, but also down south, particularly in Louisiana, where it is traditionally served as a light Sunday supper during chilly winters, or as a holiday favorite and Christmas Eve tradition.

 Let's talk about how to make oyster stew, shall we?